5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 # USB port mapping via ACPI (macOS 11.3+)

 >**DISCLAIMER**: I am not a programmer.
 Therefore, my knowledge of ACPI and ASL is rather limited.
-Although I try my best to communicate the required changes necessary to make USB work in macOS, I cannot guarantee that it works for everybody – and I cannot and will nor fix your SSDTs!
+Although I try my best to communicate the required changes necessary to make USB work in macOS, I cannot guarantee that it works for everybody – and I cannot and will not fix your SSDTs!

 **TABLE of CONTENTS**